melothenomad/melothenomad/README.md

 I'm proficient in tools like Power BI, and currently sharpening my skills in Python and SQL.
 I use data to uncover insights, build dashboards, and support marketing teams in making smarter decisions that drive product growth.

 Recently, I created [Cryptoscope](https://cryptoscope.framer.ai/), a web application that showcases cryptocurrency prices through interactive visualizations and analytics.
-The project aims to help investors and traders develop better strategies by offering different perspectives on market data and making insights more accessible.
+The project aims to help investors and traders develop better strategies by offering deeper, more actionable views of crypto markets.

 </p>